Minor in Producing

 THEA-UT 639 | Lecture | 4 units | Instructor: Check Albert

 This course will introduce students to a variety of 20th century theatrical productions staged during times of conflict and crisis.
 From the amateur stages made out of restaurant backrooms, street corners, and cafes to the professional Broadway theaters, we will look at how access to resources and government support influences strategies of production.
 From the 1920’s agitation trials (Agitsud), mass spectacles, and agitprop theater during the Russian Revolution to contemporary theatrical responses to disease, war, racism, and social oppression the course will examine how theater has been used as a reaction to social and political unrest, as a tool to fight oppression (or a tool to encourage obedience and propagate national political ideals), and as a respite from hardship.
 We will look at the performance theories and strategies that emerged during these theatrical moments, and we will read seminal plays that were written and staged during these periods.
 Throughout the course we will ask the question, “Why is theater often used as a response to crisis?”
 In addition to the historical and theoretical work the course will have a practical component.
-Students will be asked to imagine how he or she would produce a theatrical response to either a contemporary crisis (i.e. the war in Afghanistan and Iraq, marriage equality, abortion rights, health care reform…etc) or a historical crisis (i.e. Civil Rights, Vietnam War, sexual liberation, Women’s Rights…etc..).
+Students will be asked to imagine how he or she would produce a theatrical response to either a contemporary crisis (e.g. the war in Afghanistan and Iraq, marriage equality, abortion rights, health care reform…etc) or a historical crisis (e.g. Civil Rights, Vietnam War, sexual liberation, Women’s Rights…etc..).
 Finally, we will look at how the artists’ and activists’ access to resources influences the methods and products of theatrical production, and how restrictions can often open doors to new and inventive performance technologies.

 Check Albert for course schedule.